 MSPH in Health Systems Program Highlights

-Students are trained in monitoring and evaluation of large-scale programs, health policy analysis, comparative health systems analysis, and health financing.
-Students also receive a strong background in key areas such as primary health care and maternal and child health.
+Students are trained in monitoring and evaluation of large-scale programs, health policy analysis, comparative health systems analysis, and implementation research.
+Students also receive a strong background in key areas such as primary health care, maternal and child health, and health financing.

 Meet our MSPH alumni

 "Overall this program broadened my understanding of the complexities and nuances that comprise a health system.
 Through the engaging classroom discussions, robust methods curriculum, and hands-on experiences of the program, I’ve learned skills that are needed to look at evidence and ask the right questions at the right time."

 Public Health Advisor, Centers for Disease Control and Prevention

 After graduating from the MSPH Health Systems program, I joined the CDC as a Presidential Management Fellow.
 I work within CDC’s Center for Global Health in the Division of Global Health Protection, focusing on strengthening surveillance and emergency response systems internationally.

 What Can You Do With a Graduate Degree In Health Systems?

 Alumni enjoy careers in academia, government and nongovernment sectors, and industry.
 Graduates become public health practitioners who provide technical assistance to public health researchers and public health managers in the design, implementation and evaluation of programs to address public health problems facing underserved populations in the US and abroad.